abeidahmed/rails-heroicon/README.md

 </svg>
 ```

-> Note: Indentation is for readibility purpose.
+> Note: Indentation is for readability purpose.

 ### Variant